rust-lang/rust/src/doc/trpl/error-handling.md

 # Non-recoverable errors with `panic!`

 In the case of an error that is unexpected and not recoverable, the `panic!` macro will induce a panic.
-This will crash the current task, and give an error:
+This will crash the current thread, and give an error:

 ```{rust,ignore}
 panic!("boom");